This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Hormones will likely make everything seem worse and make you more sensitive.
 I promise you most people have gone through it.
 (You can ask my husband if you would like I told him a few days after being home he could go back to work now.)

 - It is okay to grieve!
-Whether this was a planned C-section or not, it is common to feel some disappoint or sadness.
+Whether this was a planned C-section or not, it is common to feel some disappointment or sadness.
 Some studies actually show that women are more likely to suffer from postpartum depression after having a C-section.

 - If you plan to have more children on the next go around there is still a possibility you can have a vaginal birth after C-Section (VBAC).
 You would have to ask your physician to see if you could be a candidate for this.